T0P 20 MANUFACTURED HOME LENDERS IN 2021

 According to the National Association of Realtors, nearly 90% of borrowers will finance their home purchase.
 96% of buyers under the age of 53 will finance their home purchase.
 This means that close to 90% of home sales will be captured by the HMDA data.

-We’re guessing the number of lenders is higher than you imagined.
-It certainly surprised us.
-There are a few key lenders with which we’re all familiar, but based on the data, there are thousands more that are willing to help manufactured home buyers finance their home purchase.
+Does the number of lenders seem high?
+I’m guessing so.
+It certainly surprised me the first time I started reviewing this data.
+There are a few key lenders with whom we’re all familiar, but based on the data, there are thousands more that are willing to help manufactured home buyers finance their home purchase.

 Manufactured Home Loan Data Summary

 Before we look at the top lenders, let’s look at some data summaries that may be useful for your own marketing.
 First, we’ve got the median income of all manufactured housing buyers.
-It comes in at right around $40,000, which is less than nationwide median of $65,000.
-There should be no surprise there.
+It comes in at right around $40,000, which is less than nationwide median income of $65,000.
+This should not be a surprise.
 Manufactured Housing is a value driven product, and those in lower income tiers put value and affordability at the top of their home requirements list.

 The age data probably won’t shock many either.
 The median age of a manufactured home buyer was between 25 and 34.
 This isn’t surprising because that age group is the lowest earning group that’s in the home buying market.
 Those under 24 will earn less, but they aren’t quite to the home buying age yet.

-And they must have a good experience.
-In fact, According to Forbes.com, about 70 percent of the demographic “favor cool experiences over great products.”
+In fact, According to Forbes.com, about 70 percent of the 25-34 demographic “favor cool experiences over great products.”

 See any surprise on the list?
 We saw some.
 In the past 10 years, the quality of manufactured homes has advanced by leaps and bounds, and lenders are starting to notice.
 They’re starting to notice that a customer with a decent credit score and a good job will pay their manufactured home mortgage just as well as a site built mortgage.
 And as affordable housing continues to be a press ion issue across the country, we have no doubt that more lenders will enter into the manufactured housing market.